Gary McKee

-Gary McKee (also known as Marathon Man) is a marathon runner and fund raiser who ran a marathon everyday of 2022.
+Gary McKee (also known as Marathon Man) is a marathon runner and fund raiser who ran a marathon every day of 2022.

 Personal life

 He was born in Cumbria to Victor McKee.
 He is 53 years old and lives in Cleator Moor.
 He routinely woke at 5 am to run his marathon, before starting work at 2 pm.
 On 23 June 1997, his father was diagnosed with cancer.
 His father died in 2005 from an unrelated illness.
 In October 2017, he was honoured with Freedom of Copeland by Copeland Borough Council.
 He is married to Susan McKee and father of three children, Alfie, Beau, and Minnie.
 In honor to him, Ennerdale Brewery of Cumbria has created a beer named Marathon Man.